 It took well over a year to finally give up trying to be the old me and to start to figure out what my new normal actually was.
 It’s not been fun, easy, or pretty.
 But I feel that by surrendering to this process I have made some progress.
 I’m beginning to find joy in things again.
 Not like before, but in a quieter way.
 I’ve accepted that it is more difficult to read a book.
 I’ve compensated for not having as much strength anymore by adjusting what I do and when I do it.
 And I’ve lowered my expectations of myself.

 At first this made me feel that my world had gotten so much smaller, that I had become even more insignificant than I was before.
 Blah, blah, blah….all self-pity.
 So, I’ve accommodated these feelings of being diminished by putting them on a shelf in my mind and try the best I can to not to look at them.
 I know they’re there, but I don’t let them define who I am.
 Of course I’m not always successful.

-I’ve also had to adjust to not having the financial means to do many of the things I once did, like travel, go to the theatre, have dinner out.
+I’ve also had to adjust to not having the financial means to do many of the things I once did, like travel, go to the theatre, or have dinner out.
 Of course, part of this comes with ageing and not having put enough money away for retirement.
 (I hadn’t planned on retiring!)